Rotating mesons in the presence of higher derivative corrections from gauge-string duality: Rotating quark-antiquark pair at finite temperature

 where

 Here $u$ is the radial direction which is bounded from below by $u\geq u_h$ where $u_h$ refers to the location of the horizon.
-The curvature radius of AdS is $R$.
-In fact it maps non-perturbative problems at strong coupling onto calculable problems of classical gravity in a five-dimensional $AdS_5$ black hole spacetime.
+In fact it maps nonperturbative problems at strong coupling onto calculable problems of classical gravity in a five dimensional $AdS_5$ black hole spacetime.
 The temperature in the hot plasma is equal to the Hawking temperature of the AdS black hole in the gravity dual, namely